stuerp/foo_vis_spectrum_analyzer/README.md

 v0.9.0.0-alpha3, 2025-10-10

 - Improved: Rendering stops when the host window gets minimized instead of the main window to improve behavior in foo_flowin.
+- Changed: Upgraded rendering code from render targets to device contexts.

 You can read the full history [here](docs/History.md).